 Scholars have debated the protocol of presidents repeating the words "so help me God" when they take their oath of office.
-An atheist tried to enjoin Supreme Court Chief Justice John Roberts, or anyone else administering the oath to incoming President Barack Obama, from prompting the words (as Obama had requested) “so help me God” when he took his oath of office.
-All presidents from Franklin D. Roosevelt through Donald J. Trump have used the phrase when taking the oath of office.
-And a new comprehensive study on the subject concludes that the use is justified under the historical usage principal as well as the free exercise rights of individual choosing to use the words.
-(In this photo, Trump takes the oath of office at his inauguration Jan.
-20 2017.
-Photo by Andrew Harnik, used with permission from The Associated Press.)
+A new comprehensive study on the subject concludes that the use is justified under the historical usage principle as well as the First Amendment free exercise rights.
+In this photo, President Donald J. Trump takes the oath of office at his inauguration in 2017.
+(AP Photo/Andrew Harnik, used with permission from the Associated Press)

 A U.S. District Court denied his request for a preliminary injunction, and the D.C.
 Circuit Court denied standing, although future Supreme Court Justice Brett Kavanaugh, who was then serving on the circuit court and who was primarily relying on the U.S. Supreme Court decision in Marsh v.
 Chambers, 463 U.S. 783 (1983), which permitted chaplains in state legislatures on the basis of long-standing historical practice, would have accepted the standing and would have rejected the injunction on its merits.

-Scholars have studied use of "so help me God" phrase during oath of office
+Scholars have First Amendment impact of "so help me God" phrase

 There is, however, contemporary evidence that George Washington engaged in a symbolic equivalent when he kissed the Bible after taking his oath, and that this practice was contemporaneously also reported for the inaugurations of Andrew Jackson, Abraham Lincoln, Ulysses S. Grant and, at times, through the presidency of Harry S Truman (Jonassen 2012, 898).
 Moreover, a number of presidents beginning with Chester A. Arthur in 1881 used the words “so help me God” as have all presidents from Franklin D. Roosevelt through Donald J. Trump.
 (Jonassen 2012, 898).